Skip to content Accessibility info

 How Much Does Car Insurance Cost in Jacksonville FL?
 (2026)

-Quick Answer: Based on our 2026 agency data, car insurance in Jacksonville, FL costs a median of $2,472 per year ($1,236 per 6-month term) for a full-coverage policy.
+Quick Answer: Based on our 2026 agency data, auto insurance in Jacksonville, FL costs a median of $2,472 per year ($1,236 per 6-month term) for a full-coverage policy.
 Most households pay between $1,156 and $5,475 per year.
 That works out to roughly $129 per month per vehicle.
-These numbers come from over 1,600 active policies we insure across Duval, St. Johns, and Clay counties.
+These numbers come from real premium data across Duval, St. Johns, and Clay counties.

 If you just got your auto insurance renewal in the mail, you probably have one question: is this normal?